zabulus/core/builds/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to the first Beta release of Firebird 2.0.
+Welcome to Firebird 2.0 Release Candidate 1.

 Intended Users
 ==============

-This beta release is not intended for production use.
-It is released for evaluation purposes and is expected to be tested by experienced users of Firebird.
-It is hoped that all beta testers will read the release notes first.
+This release candidate is not intended for production use although it is expected to be nearly production ready.
+However, it is released for evaluation purposes and is expected to be tested by experienced users of Firebird.
+It is hoped that all field testers will read the release notes first.

  o DO NOT install this version if you have never used Firebird before.
-Use Firebird v1.5.2 instead.
+Use Firebird v1.5.3 instead.

- o If you have been testing earlier Alpha releases please make sure you read the installation readme and the release notes.
+ o If you have been testing earlier Alpha or Beta releases please make sure you read the installation readme and the release notes.

 Features in this release (all platforms)